saezlab/Myeloid_PFKFB3_atherosclerosis/Analysis_invitro_bulk/04_ligand.md

 crucial step in the use of NicheNet.
-Because we here want to investigate how Macrophages regulate the expression of Fibroblasts pro-fibrotic signature, we will use the leading edge genes from the Matrisome gene sets enriched in this phenoty as targt genes for the analysis.
+Because we here want to investigate how Macrophages regulate the expression of Fibroblasts pro-fibrotic signature, we will use the leading edge genes from the Matrisome gene sets enriched in this phenoty as target genes for the analysis.
 And all genes expressed in fibroblasts as background of genes.